Top 50 Irish Slang Words and Phrases (From a Local)

 9. C’mere to me

-This is another filler expression in an Irish conversation.
-It is short for “Come here to me” and is used to mean "listen to me" or "I've got something to tell you."
-Often done without wanting a person to physically approach them in any way.
+This is another filler expression in Irish conversation.
+It’s short for “Come here to me” and is used to mean "listen to me" or "I've got something to tell you."
+It’s often said without wanting a person to physically approach them in any way.

 10. Fair play

-This is another common Irish phrase that has transcended borders.
-It is the Irish way of saying “Well done.”
+This is a common Irish phrase that has transcended borders.
+It’s the Irish way of saying “Well done.”
 If anyone has done even a remotely good job or achieved something, then the Irish praise comes in the form of “Fair play.”

 11. G’way outta that

 This one can have a few meanings.
 It can be an exclamation of disbelief, a standard response when someone compliments you (the Irish clearly don't know how to take compliments), or have the equivalent meaning of "Don't be silly," or "It's no trouble."
 For example, "Will ye have a brandy?"
 "No thanks, don't be troubling yourself."
 "Ah g’way outta that, of course, ye will!"